propi/rdfrules/gui/webapp/README.md

 ### Actions

-#### Cache
+#### Export

-Serialize loaded index into a file in the workspace at the server side for later use.
+Serialize and export loaded index into a file in the workspace at the server side for later use.

 ##### Properties

-- **Path**: A relative path to a file related to the workspace where the serialized dataset should be saved.
+- **Path**: A relative path to a file related to the workspace where the serialized index should be saved.

 #### Properties cardinality